Overview of RPP

-Or, you may purchase permits in person at the City of Phoenix Street Transportation Department located at 200 W. Washington St., sixth floor.
-If purchasing Resident Permits, be sure to have vehicle make(s), model(s), and license plate number(s) available.
+Or, you may purchase permits in person at the City of Phoenix Street Transportation Department - Traffic Services Field Office located at 1101 E. Jefferson St. If purchasing Resident Permits, be sure to have vehicle make(s), model(s), and license plate number(s) available.

 What information do I need to provide to purchase a parking permit?